-Acute Oncology refers to the management of the unexpected care needs of the patient with cancer, including emergency situations and the acutely unwell patient.
+Acute Oncology manage the unexpected care needs of patients with cancer, including emergency situations, acute complications and acutely unwell patients.

 Christie Medical Physics and Engineering (CMPE) provides medical physics and engineering support to a wide range of NHS and other institutions within the Cheshire, Greater Manchester and Lancashire area.

 Clinical oncologists are a type of cancer doctor.
 They provide radiotherapy and systemic treatments, such as chemotherapy.

 The Colorectal and Peritoneal Oncology Centre at The Christie has an international reputation for treating advanced and early colorectal cancer, appendix tumours, peritoneal tumours, anal cancer and tumours within the pelvis.

 The Complex Discharge Team support current inpatients with complex healthcare and nursing needs to ensure their discharge from hospital goes as smoothly as possible.

 As an integrated part of the rehabilitation unit, we offer an award winning service which includes a range of complementary therapies, all free of charge to patients and carers alike.

 Our Endocrinology service is a specialist referral centre that welcomes referrals of patients with suspected or proven hormonal (endocrine) disorders.